My Iona

 Obstacles

-• Storage of any items in the corridors ex: bicycles, chairs, desks, and other items are strictly prohibited in all hallways and stairwells.
+• Storage of any items in the corridors ex: bicycles, scooters, chairs, desks, and other items are strictly prohibited in all hallways and stairwells.

 Notify emergency responders from a safe distance away from the building.